-Conventional \textsf{BCQ} rewriting tasks aim to reduce a \emph{\textsf{BCQ} entailment problem} to a \emph{model checking problem}: one first compiles a \textsf{BCQ}~$q$ and a set~$\Sigma$ of formulas into a~(function-free) first-order formula $\Sigma_q$, and then applies a model checking algorithm for~$\Sigma_q$ over datasets~\cite{CGL07,EOS12,GMSGH13}.
+Conventional \textsf{BCQ} rewriting tasks aim to reduce a \emph{\textsf{BCQ} entailment problem} to a \emph{model checking problem}: one first compiles a \textsf{BCQ}~$q$ and a set~$\Sigma$ of formulas into a~(function-free) first-order formula $\Sigma_q$, and then applies a model checking algorithm to~$\Sigma_q$ over datasets~\cite{CGL07,EOS12,GMSGH13}.
 If this reduction is possible, then $q$ and~$\Sigma$ are called \emph{first-order \textnormal{(}\textsf{FO}\textnormal{)} rewritable}.
-Counter-examples in~\cite{BBLP18,BBGP21} imply that this property does not hold for \textsf{BCQ}s for any of the targeted guarded fragments.
-To address this problem, we introduce a new setting of \emph{saturation-based query rewriting} which reduces the query answering problem $\Sigma \cup D \models q$ to the entailment problem $D \models \Sigma_q$ where $\Sigma_q$ is a first-order formula.
-Our query rewriting method pre-saturates the clausal form of $\{\lnot q\} \cup \Sigma$ and does it in such a way that the pre-saturation can be restored to a first-order formula $\Sigma_q$.
-Using our method any dataset $D$ can be tested against the pre-saturation of clauses, but is is also possible to use other reasoning methods such as the chase algorithm~\cite{ABU79,MMS79} to check $D \models \Sigma_q$. \textbf{Fig.~\ref{fig:rew}} gives an overview of our saturation-based query rewriting procedure, which reuses the saturation process developed for querying on the rules and the query but not the dataset, and back-translates to saturation to a first-order formula $\Sigma_q$.
+Counter-examples in~\cite{BBLP18,BBGP21} imply that this property does not hold for \textsf{BCQ}s for any of the guarded quantification fragments.
+To address this problem, we introduce a new setting of \emph{saturation-based query rewriting}.
+This rewriting reduces the query answering problem $\Sigma \cup D \models q$ to the entailment problem $D \models \Sigma_q$, where $\Sigma_q$ is a first-order formula.
+Our query rewriting method pre-saturates the clausal form of $\{\lnot q\} \cup \Sigma$ and does it in such a way that this pre-saturation can be restored to a first-order formula $\Sigma_q$.
+Using our method, any dataset $D$ can be tested against the pre-saturation, but it is also possible to use other reasoning methods such as the chase algorithm~\cite{ABU79,MMS79} to solve the entailment checking of $D \models \Sigma_q$. \textbf{Figure~\ref{fig:rew}} outlines our saturation-based query rewriting procedure, which applies the saturation process to the rules and the query but not the dataset, and back-translates the saturation to a first-order formula $\Sigma_q$.

-This result is of independent interest to automated reasoning, as back-translating a clausal set, which includes inferred conclusions, to a first-order formula typically fails, as in general this problem is undecidable \cite{GSS08}.
-Using results established in \cite{E96} that a clausal set $N$ can be back-translated into a first-order formula if $N$ satisfies certain properties, we devise a query rewriting procedure that ensures a successful back-translation from the clausal set derived by our query answering procedure to a first-order formula.
-To distinguish our query rewriting setting from the traditional ones, we refer our approach as \emph{saturation-based query rewriting}.
+This result is of independent interest to automated reasoning, as back-translating a clausal set that includes inferred conclusions, to a first-order formula typically fails, as in general this problem is undecidable \cite{GSS08}.
+Using results established in \cite{E96} that a clausal set can be back-translated into a first-order formula if the clausal set satisfies certain properties, we devise a query rewriting procedure that ensures a successful back-translation.
+To distinguish our query rewriting setting from the traditional ones, we refer to our approach as \emph{saturation-based query rewriting}.

 To provide a basis for implementation, our query answering and rewriting approaches are devised in line with the \emph{resolution framework} of \cite{BG01}, which provides the basis for powerful saturation-based theorem provers such as E~\cite{S13}, SPASS~\cite{WDFKSW09}, Vampire~\cite{RV01b} and Zipperposition \cite{C15} and a lot of work in automated reasoning~\cite{WTRB20,EP20,SBT20,SM16,RV19}.